vchambers6/GymVision/README.md

 # GymnAIstic
-The first iteration of GymnAIstic
+The first iteration of GymVision